 The villain of the story, Darque, is seeking to return to our world after studying at a university in another dimension.
 He sends his minion, Twist, to prepare the way for him.
 Learning of the return of his enemy, the Shadowman, in a new incarnation, he tasks Twist and his allies, the Brethren, to take out the Shadowman and open the gateway so that he can return.

-The writing is good, matching the artwork.
-I found the introduction very jarring.
-Possibly because this book is a reboot of a character from the nineties, the Shadowman’s backstory is barely a thumbnail sketch, before it jumps straight into the action.
+The writing is good, matching the artwork, but I found the introduction very jarring.
+The Shadowman’s backstory is given barely a thumbnail sketch before the book jumps straight into the action, possibly because it’s rebooting a character from the nineties.
 That’s unfortunate, since a character slowly discovering his abilities is often the funnest part of a fantasy story like this.